Margaret Clitherow: Veneration

+Clitherow's life was recorded in John Mush's Trewe Reporte of the Lyfe and Marterdome of Mrs Margarete Clitherowe, which he wrote within three months of her death.
+The English poet and Jesuit priest Gerard Manley Hopkins wrote a poem honouring "God's daughter Margaret Clitheroe."
+The poem, entitled "Margaret Clitheroe" was among fragments and unfinished poems of Hopkins discovered after his death and has been called "a tribute to the woman, to her faith and courage, and to the manner of her death".

 Clitherow was beatified in 1929 by Pope Pius XI and canonised on 25 October 1970 by Pope Paul VI among the Forty Martyrs of England and Wales.
 Their feast day in the current Roman Catholic calendar is 4 May in England and 25 October in Wales.
 She is also commemorated in England on 30 August, along with martyrs Anne Line and Margaret Ward.
 The three were officially added to the Episcopal Church liturgical calendar with a feast day on 30 August.

 A relic, said to be her hand, is housed in the Bar Convent in York.

 St. Margaret's Shrine is at 35–36 The Shambles.
 John Clitherow had his butcher's shop at 35.
 However, the street was re-numbered in the 18th century, so it is thought their house was actually opposite.

 Legacy

 Margaret Clitherow is the patroness of the Catholic Women's League.

-Church - Saint Margaret Clitherow - Grahame Park, Colindale London.
 Several schools in England are named after her, including those in Bracknell, Brixham, Manchester, Middlesbrough, Thamesmead SE28, Brent, London NW10 and Tonbridge.
 The Roman Catholic primary school in Nottingham's Bestwood estate is named after Clitherow.
-In the United States, St Margaret of York Church and School in Loveland, a suburb of Cincinnati, Ohio, is also named after her.
 Another school named after her is St Margaret Clitherow RC Primary School, located next to Stevenage Borough Football Club.

-The Local catholic secondary school, All Saints, has a form named after the martyr, and since it shares its chapel with the Bar Convent also houses her left hand, the school was the first English school founded exclusively to educate catholic girls, so fulfills St Margaret Clitherow's ambition to educate in the word of God, she associated with the virtue of Truth.
+The York Catholic secondary school, All Saints, has a form named after the martyr.
+As it shares its chapel with the Bar Convent also houses her left hand, the school was the first English school founded exclusively to educate Catholic girls.
+It fulfils St Margaret Clitherow's ambition to educate in the word of God, as she associated with the virtue of truth.

+In the United States, St Margaret of York Church and School in Looveland, a suburb of Cincinnati, Ohio, is also named after her.

 She is a co-patroness of the Latin Mass Society, which organises an annual pilgrimage to York in her honour.
-A group of parishes in the Roman Catholic Archdiocese of Liverpool, Sacred Heart in Hindsford, St Richard's in Atherton, Holy Family in Boothstown, St Ambrose Barlow in Astley, St Gabriel's, Higher Folds in Leigh are now united as a single community with St Margaret Clitherow as its patron.
-The former Parishes of Sacred Heart and Holy Family in Rochdale in the Diocese of Salford have also been united under the patronage of St Margaret.
+A group of parishes in the Roman Catholic Archdiocese of Liverpool, Sacred Heart in Hindsford, St Richard's in Atherton, Holy Family in Boothstown, St Ambrose Barlow in Astley, St Gabriel's and Higher Folds in Leigh are now united as a single community with St Margaret Clitherow as its patron.
+The former parishes of Sacred Heart and Holy Family in Rochdale in the Diocese of Salford have also been united under the patronage of St Margaret.